 - 1. Move a log up to the loading arm.
 Use cant hooks or loading equipment to move the logs to the foot of the loading arms. - 2.
 Roll the log onto the loader so that it is approximately centered with the sawmill bed.
-The log turner will operate much easier if the log is centered on the sawmill bed.

-4. Lower the loading arm.
+The log turner will operate much easier if the log is centered on the sawmill bed. - 3.
+Raise the loader lever to raise the log onto the sawmill bed.
+Simply let the loader rise until the log rolls onto the mill bed. - 4.
+Lower the loading arm.
 Leave the loading arm about halfway up while squaring the log.
 This will stop the log from rolling off the side of the mill.

 WARNING!
-Always leave loading arm halfway up while log is on sawmill bed.
+Always leave loading arm halfway up while log is on saw-mill bed.
 Failure to do so may result in serious injury or death.